Analyticsphere/analyticsPiplelines/README.md

----
----
----

 # Example R Analytics Pipeline:

 ## using Plumber, Cloud Build, Cloud Run and Cloud Scheduler

 ### **Objectives:**

-1. [Write R script as a plumber API]
+1. Write R script as a plumber API

-2. [Build a container image]
+2. Build a container image

-3. [Schedule the cloud run]
+3. Schedule the cloud run

-4. [Push data from GCP Cloud Storage Bucket to Box]
+4. Push data from GCP Cloud Storage Bucket to Box

 This repo holds files requires to run a containerized R script, using docker, cloud build and cloud run.
 It is based on Daniel Russ's CloudRun_QAQC example.

-### Write R script as a plumber API
+### 1. Write R script as a plumber API

 -   **test_api.r** is a R file containing your plumber API and R function.
 Below is an example: